 I quit my day job on May 1, 2013 and began pursuing my online business.
 I was making $3,000 a month at my accounting job with the goal of replacing that income with freelance work once I quit.

 In just 3 months I easily replaced my previous day job income and then some.
-(See the screenshot below of the exact breakdown.)
+And yes, I even share a screenshot below of the exact breakdown.

 1. Strive for big goals

 Before quitting your job you need a plan (duh!).
 How else are you going to hit your income goals if you don’t have a plan for achieving them?